frjo/hugo-theme-zen/README.md

 ### Wrapper

 A simple, but useful, shortcode to wrap content in a div with a class.
-The content will be run through "markdownify".
+The content can use markdown.

 ```
 {{< wrapper class-name-you-want >}}